 Determining the facts is critical in cases with historical components.
 Often client records that might be used to determine the facts no longer are available.
 My research and analysis has proved crucial to law firms that have successfully defended clients in lead paint, asbestos, and other environmental litigation.

-My support includes exhaustive research of available sources, content analysis, PRP assessment, market analysis, company timeline and genealogy construction, and the writing of white papers and other memoranda.
+My support includes exhaustive research of available sources, content analysis, Potentially Responsible Party assessment, market analysis, corporate succession analysis, and the writing of white papers and other memoranda.
 In short, whatever fact gathering and analysis the engagement demands.

 SOCIOECONOMIC ENVIRONMENTAL IMPACT ASSESSMENT